 When it comes to do-it-yourself home improvement, few projects strike fear in the hearts of homeowners quite like toilets.
 It just seems like so many things could go terribly, horribly wrong, doesn’t it?
+How to install a toilet?
 No one likes the thought of making a mistake that involves sewage.

 Fortunately, replacing a toilet is a much less complex task than most homeowners realize.
+How to install a toilet?
 If you have the right materials and a tiny bit of know-how, the chances of a major disaster are slim.

-Here’s a step-by-step guide to replacing a toilet (from your favorite Salt Lake City plumber).
+Here’s a step-by-step guide on how to install a toilet or replacing a toilet (from your favorite Salt Lake City plumber).

 Step 1: Gather Your Supplies